SiddharthShyniben/community-health/templates/CONTRIBUTING.md

 - **Describe the exact steps which reproduce the problem** in as many details as possible.
   For example, start by explaining how you loaded the project, which CDN you used, etc. When listing steps, don't just say what you did, but explain how you did it.
-  For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut, and if so which one?
+  For example: if you moved the cursor to the end of a line, explain if you used the mouse or a keyboard shortcut.
+  And if you used a keyboard shortcut, which one?
 - **Provide specific examples** to demonstrate the steps.
 Include links to files or GitHub projects, or copy/paste-able snippets, which you use in those examples.
   If you're providing snippets in the issue, use Markdown code blocks.
 - **Describe the behavior** you observed after following the steps and point out **what exactly is the problem** with that behavior.
 - **Explain which behavior you expected** to see instead and why.
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 If you use the keyboard while following the steps, record the GIF with a keybinding visualizer like [Keycastr][keycastr].
   You can use [this tool][licecap] to record GIFs on macOS and Windows, and [this tool][silentcast] on Linux.